Skip to main content

 sudo chmod 440 /etc/passbolt/gpg/serverkey_private.asc

 Step 5.
-Load the database
+Load the backup into the database

 mysql -u PASSBOLT_DATABASE_USER -p PASSBOLT_DATABASE < passbolt-backup.sql